& USER RESEARCH

 The research was conducted on a sample of selected individuals, of similar age and educational background.
 Further research with a larger more diverse sample is required.
 A questionnaire was used to assess the perception and awareness of HGM technologies.
 Aspects such as whether participants had children, or aspired to have children were considered.
 A selection of knowledge testing questions relating to the science of genetics was included in order to measure the level of understanding.
 Acceptability of technology was measured through word association testing.
-A card sorting activity used to understand what aspects of human modification, participants current found acceptable, using germline therapy.
+A card sorting activity used to understand what aspects of human modification, participants current found acceptable, using germ-line therapy.

 3. Future Envisioning Workshop

-A generative research activity was design and facilitated to understand how the same participants might imagine or perceive the technology in a future where germline therapy was an accessible reality.
+A generative research activity was designed and facilitated to understand how the same participants might imagine or perceive the technology in a future where germ-line therapy was an accessible reality.
 Participants were given a social driver and asked to choose or imagine traits which would optimize humanity for that condition.
 Small group discussions were facilitated by researchers to elicit details as to why traits and characteristics were chosen.